John Hervey, 7th Marquess of Bristol: Final years and death

 By the early 1990s, friends were concerned about the Marquess's addiction to drugs, particularly since multiple prison sentences had done nothing to alleviate it.
 He was deported from Australia in April 1990 and charged with drug possession in November 1991 and March 1992.
 That October, his estate company was liquidated with debts over £650,000.
-In June 1993, he avoided a jail sentence by being ordered to attend a rehabilitation clinic, but travelled to the South of France instead and was sentenced to 10 months in an open prison, where he was released after five.
+In June 1993, he avoided a jail sentence by being ordered to attend a rehabilitation clinic, but travelled to the South of France instead and was sentenced to 10 months in an open prison, whence he was released after five.
 He was arrested again in September 1994 for possession.

 Facing bankruptcy, the Marquess sold most of the contents of Ickworth House at auction in March 1994 for £2.3 million.
 He sold the remaining lease on the house back to the National Trust in April 1998, moving into Little Horringer Hall, a small house on the grounds.
 On 9 January 1999, he complained of a stomach ache and dizziness, and spent most of the day in bed.
 He was found dead the following morning.

 While there were rumours that the Marquess had died from AIDS, having apparently contracted HIV in 1986, the coroner recorded that he died of "multiple organ failure due to chronic drug abuse".
 A post-mortem examination showed traces of cocaine, as well as several legal drugs, in his system.
 His agent said that despite years of ill health through drug abuse, he was greatly shocked by his death.

-The Marquess' funeral took place on 23 February at Bury St Edmunds Cathedral.
-He was buried at Ickworth Church, as is traditional for all peers of the Hervey family.
+The Marquess's funeral took place on 23 February at Bury St Edmunds Cathedral.
+He was buried at St Mary's Church, Ickworth, as is traditional for all peers of the Hervey family.